 Businesses offering food takeaway and delivery

-There are lost of scams related to coronavirus circulating at the moment.
+There are lots of scams related to coronavirus circulating at the moment.
 Some involve fake calls, texts, emails and social media messages.
 West Mercia Police have issued advice on how to avoid becoming a victim of a coronavirus scam.

 Social workers are also reporting a number of suspicious volunteers targeting vulnerable people in the county.